 Whilst board performance is ultimately reflected in the long-term performance of Ascott Reit, the Board believes that engaging in a regular process of self-assessment and evaluation of board performance in order to identify key strengths and areas for improvement is essential to effective stewardship and to attaining success for Ascott Reit.

-As part of the Manager’s commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
-As part of the process, questionnaires were sent to the Directors, and the results were aggregated and reported to the Chairman of the Board.
-The areas of evaluation covered in the survey questionnaire included Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
-As part of the survey questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision making process.
-The results of the survey were deliberated upon by the Board, and the necessary follow up actions will be taken with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
+As part of the Manager’s commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees annually.
+As part of the process, questionnaires were sent to the Directors and the results were aggregated and reported to the Chairman of the Board.
+The evaluation categories covered in the questionnaire include Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
+As part of the questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision making process.
+The results of the survey were considered by the Board and follow up action is taken where necessary with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
 The outcome of the evaluation was satisfactory with positive ratings received for all the attributes in the evaluation categories.